-S tudent Activity Requ est Form
+S tudent Activity Request Form

 1. Group Requesting the Activity

 2. Date to be held

 3. Time

 4. Time DJ is arriving

-5. 1 ype of Activity
+5. Type of Activity

 6. Rooms to be used

 7. Special Requests

-8. Supervisors (Faculty/Staff/ 2 Male a b C e f
+8. Supervisors (Faculty/Staff/ 2 Male a b & 2 Female) c e d f

-9. 9 Students in Charge: Chairperson a
+9. : Students in Charge: Chairperson

-b C
+a b c

-10. Signature of Advisor(S) -
+10 .
+Signature of Advisor(S)

-11. Signature of Student Council Adv risor -
+11 .
+Signature of Student Council Adv visor

-12. Signature of Principal -
+12 .
+Signature of Principal

-D and the American DIFACE CITY 0 51

-cedure for Approval - PLEASE CH OPLE FOR ROOM USA GE!
+Prc ocedure for Approval - PLEASE CH ECK WITH THE FOLLOWING PEOPLE FOR ROOM N USAGE!

-Ple ase check with the following peo Athletic Coordinator - MPR & MS G litorium; Food Servi ice Director - Cafeteria
+Ple ease check with the following peo Athletic Coordinator - MPR & MS G ple for room usage: YM; Music Teacher - Auditorium; Foo od Service Director - Cafeteria

-See HS Student Council Advisors or Jr High Student Council A dvisor for possible dat es.
+See HS Student Council Advisors or Jr High Student Council Advisor for possib le dates.

-If money is needed (refreshment s, decorations, etc.) make a formal written reques t to the Student Council
+If money is needed (refreshment s, decorations, etc.) make a formal written r equest to the Student Council

-DJ Contracts must be authorized by the Purchasing Agent in the Business Office.
+DJ Contracts must be authorized by the Purchasing Agent in the Business Of fice.

-See Assistant Principal's Secretar above. y for faculty members assign ned to chaperone and d then have them initial
+See Assistant Principal's Secretar above. y for faculty members assigned to chaperor ne and then have them initial

-Obtain your advisor's signature c and return to Student Counc il advisors for approva ıl.
+Obtain your advisor's signature c ind return to Student Council advisors for ap proval.

-Student Council will forward requ the principal will return the form t
+uests to the appropriate principal.
+When act to the students in charge.
+The students shou

-This procedure must be complete e TWO WEEKS prior to the ev ent or the event will n ot be scheduled.
+This procedure must be complete e TWO WEEKS prior to the event or the even t will not be scheduled.

-cc: Jr-Sr Principal Office; District Office; D Pirector of Facilities; Food Servic e Director; Athletic Coo rdinator.
+cc: Jr-Sr Principal Office; District Office; Director of Facilities; Food Service Director; Athletic Coordinator.